JuliaDynamics/Attractors.jl/docs/src/index.md

 ## Latest news

+- Attractors found by a global continuation can be aggregated into user-defined groups with `aggregate_continuation` (or `aggregate_attractors` for a single parameter) before computing stability measures via `stability_measures_along_continuation`.
 - **v1.36**: Three enhancements to `StabilityMeasuresAccumulator`:
   (1) local stability measures are now estimated for discrete-time systems too;
   (2) attractors can be aggregated before computing measures via `featurizer`/`group_config`